hana-matsumoto/hana-matsumoto.github.io/resume.md

 **Kent State University** · *August 2020 – August 2022 · Hybrid*

 - Acquired, cleaned, and integrated geospatial datasets from field surveys, satellite imagery and environmental sources to assess tree species regeneration.
-- Performed geospatial and spectral analyses to evaluate reflectance differences across vegetation types, time and seasons using GEE and ArcGIS.
+- Performed spatial and spectral analyses to evaluate reflectance differences across vegetation types, time and seasons using GEE and ArcGIS.
 - Created clear, reproducible data visualizations and figures for five professional presentations and publications.

 ---